 In fact, faith and works are two sides of the same coin.
 James makes it clear here when he states, “What good is it, my brothers, if someone says He has faith but no works.
 Can that faith save him (James 2:14)?”
 This rhetorical question is to be answered with a resounding no!
 James expresses that even the demons have faith, they believe in the Son of God, but they are not saved.
 They do not obey the Lord or even desire to do so.
 Therefore, if one doesn’t properly define faith, it may be used as a license to sin.

 The second reason “faith alone” needs to be properly defined is to avoid the other extreme, legalism.
-As John MacArthur eloquently states:
+As John MacArthur eloquently and succintly states:

 “Works is not a means to salvation.
 Rather, salvation is a means to good works.”